Q24/oauth-client-core/README.md

 - The purpose of a **logout page** is to initiate and authorise the termination of a session.
 - The purpose of a **logged out page** is to show the user that he has been logged out.
 In addition, the **logged out page** is used to remove authentication information.

+### How do I prevent tokens leaking to third parties?

+If you are using some kind of analytics tool which registers the url, you want to make sure no access tokens or authorize codes are leaked to third parties.
+To prevent this potential security risk a javascript file named `pre-clean-url.js` is bundled within the package.
+Link this file in the `<head>` of your html file and make sure its the first script that gets loaded.
+What this script does is store the hash or code in the sessionStorage and removes the parameter from the url.
+That sessionStorage item is later picked up by the package as if it where the url.